Beyond Bootcamps: What American IT Is Missing

 Digital Polygraph: Professionalism in Practice

 At Digital Polygraph we do more than write about engineering culture — we build it.
-The platform offers a labour-intensity calculator that shows whether your product can really ship by a given date.
+The platform offers an effort calculator that shows whether your product can really be delivered by a given date.

-The estimate is based on functionality, complexity, novelty and re-used components, benchmarked against developer efficiency from the 1990s to 2020s.
+The estimate is based on functionality, complexity, novelty, and reused components, mapped against developer efficiency from the 1990s to the 2020s.
 Enter the truth — get the real workload.
 No buzzwords.
 No magic.
 Just engineering.

 Plan Your Project with Precision